ivmai/bdwgc/README.md

 In all cases we assume that pointer alignment is consistent with that enforced by the standard C compilers.
-If you use a nonstandard compiler you may have to adjust the alignment parameters defined in gc_priv.h.
+If you use a nonstandard compiler you may have to adjust the alignment parameters defined in `include/private/gc_priv.h`.
 Note that this may also be an issue with packed records/structs, if those enforce less alignment for pointers.

 A port to a machine that is not byte addressed, or does not use 32 bit or 64 bit addresses will require a major effort.
 A port to plain MSDOS